RegardsOss/RegardsOss.github.io/docs/development/appendices/04-geometry.md

 - handle polar cap polygons : If true, polygons are transformed using a spherical projection and then polygons should respect the previous second rule defined (distance between too consecutive points).

-Those two parameters are configurable through admin instance HMI during [project configuration](../../user-documentation/1-global-configuration/project-configuration.md).
+Those two parameters are configurable through admin instance UI during [project configuration](../../user-documentation/1-global-configuration/project-configuration.md).